 She currently teaches: African & African Diaspora Mythologies; Ritual and the Embodied Mythic Imagination; Theory and Methods in Mythological Studies; and Dissertation Formulation.

 Ginette Paris, Ph.D., is a core member of the faculty at Pacifica.
 She was originally trained as a Social Psychologist at the University of Montréal, Canada, and was concurrently trained and licensed as a Clinical Psychologist.
 She taught for 20 years in the Department of Communications at the State University of Québec before joining Pacifica in 1995.
-Her books include: Pagan Grace and Pagan Wisdom which explore the archetypal way of understanding Greek and Roman gods.
-Her latest book, Wisdom of the Psyche: Depth Psychology after Neuroscience (Routledge, 2007) has been translated into several languages and brought her invitations to lecture internationally.
-She teaches and lectures in Jungian and post Jungian approaches, especially the theory and practice of Archetypal Psychology.
+Her books include: Pagan Grace and Pagan Meditations which explore the archetypal way of understanding Greek and Roman gods.
+Her book, Wisdom of the Psyche: Depth Psychology after Neuroscience (Routledge, 2007) has been translated into several languages and brought her invitations to lecture internationally.
+Her most recent She teaches and lectures in Jungian and post Jungian approaches, especially the theory and practice of Archetypal Psychology.